hbctraining/Training-modules/Intermediate_shell/lessons/positional_params.md

 ./compliment.sh "Olivia Coleman" acting
 ```

 The quotes tell bash that "Olivia Coleman" is a single string, `$1`.
+Both double quotes (") and single quotes (') will work.
 Olivia has enough accolades though, so go ahead and run the script with your name (just first or both first and last) and something you are good at!

 ## Naming variables